SFSafeSymbols/SFSafeSymbols/README.md

 UIImage(systemName: "circle.fill")
 ```

-It didn't took long until [first ideas came up](https://twitter.com/simjp/status/1135642837322588161?s=12) to make these icons accessible in a safe way using a framework.
+It didn't take long until [first ideas came up](https://twitter.com/simjp/status/1135642837322588161?s=12) to make these icons accessible in a safe way using a framework.
 And this is just what this framework does!

 ## Installation